Wednesday, September 26, 2007

 The plants are also pleasing to the eye, so you can tuck a few almost anywhere.
 Swiss chard does exceptionally well in containers, which means even apartment dwellers have no excuse not to try growing some.
 Containers should be at least 12 inches deep and 12 inches across; three or four plants will fit comfortably in a 14-inch-wide pot.

-A packet of Swiss chard seeds will set you back only a dollar or two.
-I order mine from my two favorite seed companies, Baker Creek Heirloom Seeds located here in Missouri and Pinetree Garden Seeds in Maine.
-Fordhook Giant, introduced in 1924 and pictured in the top photo, is a popular variety with large, dark green leaves and white stems.
-I grow it along with more unusual varieties such as the two pictured above, Pink Lipstick and Canary Yellow, whose brilliant yellow stems are stunning.
+Fordhook Giant, introduced in 1924 and pictured in the top photo, is a popular variety with large, dark green leaves and white stems that always does well for me.
+I grow it along with more unusual varieties, such as the two pictured above, Pink Lipstick and Canary Yellow, whose brilliant yellow stems are stunning.

 Last spring I excitedly planted several new (to me) varieties in my garden, including Vulcan, an improved rhubarb chard developed in Switzerland; Sea Foam, said to have great flavor and texture; and Orange Fantasia, which boasts light icy green leaves and bright orange stalks that hold their color when cooked.